kpm1985/BeatSaberCTFChallenge/notes.md

 Since a cool person @KerberToast offered some help we made some progress.
 The current goal is to just see where the program is calling the
 Core.py object we dumped.

+Looking closer at the bytecode in the dumped file we created there is a object called Core.
+This object has a function called levelup.
+Looking at the code in this function it calls a function unwrap with an argument called seq.
+If you complete enough levels it loads a variable called data and returns.
+Otherwise it increments the level counter and increases the beat length or something and continues.

+In the beatsaber.py file there is a function called move_blocks.
+It does some calculations then calls self.core.levelup(key).
+You cant just null out the blocks as playing and destroying them triggers the creation of a key.
+So we cant just bypass that check and make all blocks gone and hope to win.
+We will need to find a way to cheat the game and actually win.
+My current plan is to find the hit calculations and patch a compare there so that the block is always destroyed.
+This will require patching that weird marshaled code and screwing with patching python.
+As I read I am hoping to get lucky and see a spot in the python with source code so I can avoid using more tools.